sojurner/Personal-blog/src/posts/military/thank-you-for-your-service.md

 I served only 4 non-combat years.
 It dwarfs in comparison to the majority who've done double digit years of service, along with multiple tours of duty.

-In addtions, the term **Veteran** implies experience, insight, and wisdom.
+In addition, the term **Veteran** implies experience, insight, and wisdom.
 These were qualities I felt I lacked as a 25 year-old at the time, who was still unsure on a career path.

 ## My awkwardness exemplified

 To avoid social awkward interactions, I try to be discrete about my military past.

-Almost always, the first thing someone tellsme when they learn of my **Veteran** status is:
+Usually, the first thing someone tells me when they learn of my **Veteran** status is:
 **"Thank you for your service, sir"**.

 I have yet to think of a sharp, genuine response to this remark.
 It always ends up being awkward.

-Here are the best responses, I've been able to come up with over the years:
+Here are the responses I've come up with over the years:

 - **"Your welcome?"**
 - **"Thank you ... for thanking me?"**